Monday, March 3, 2025

 The difficulty here is that some people are not emotionally mature enough to hear you.
 Don't be surprised if they get defensive, raise their voice, or get angry.

-Several years ago, I confronted a long time friend who had divulged a confidence to her entire family and who knows who else.
-When I asked her about it, she got very defensive and retorted "Well then, just don't tell me anything anymore!"
 What kind of friendship is that?
 A friendship is built on trust.
-She did not taken ownership.
+She did not take ownership.
 She did not apologize.
 People who react this way are not emotionally mature enough to handle direct confrontation.
 Or they may also be too insecure or prideful to face up to their actions.
 Don't let this be you.
 Fess up when you screw up and make amends.
+It can help you restore a broken relationship.

 If someone really and truly cares about you, they will care about your feelings.
-They will apologize and they will take ownership of their behavior.
+They will apologize and take ownership of their behavior.
 They will offer to make amends and attempt to change going forward.
 This is what you want if a relationship is to grow.

 2. Refuse to allow bad treatment.